5 Reasons Why You Need to Have Your Own Portfolio Website

-While these websites might be popular and easy to use, I don’t think they should serve as permanent replacements for your own personal portfolio website.
+That makes it difficult to succeed as a full-time freelancer using job boards.
+So while these websites might be popular and easy to use, I don’t think they should serve as replacements for your own personal portfolio website.

 They don’t improve your online visibility, rarely offer customization, and don’t provide a compelling experience for prospective clients.
 In short, they don’t help you stand out and don’t give clients enough reasons to hire you.